 Experiment 1

-When using sentences on MIP, the intensity of induced mood should be associated with the emotional ratings of the sentences itself.
-Thus, it was necessary to confirm the subjective score of the sentences to be used.
-In this study, we translated MIP sentences into Japanese and thus it was unclear whether they kept the original characteristics.
-In this study, we adopted Velten's statements, that Robinson et al. recommended, for positive, negative, and neutral MI.
-In addition, because Velten's neutral statements are not self related unlike the other statements, we employed neutral statement in the study of Marcusson-Clavertz et al. (2019) and added sentences created by us for additional neutral conditions.
-Prior to the subsequent MIP experiment, we confirmed the subjective ratings of translated text by the participants whose mother tongues were Japanese in Experiment1.
+When sentences are used for MIP, the intensity of the induced mood is thought to be related to the emotional ratings of the sentences themselves.
+Thus, it is necessary to confirm the subjective scores for the sentences to be used.
+In this study, we translated the MIP sentences into Japanese, so it was unclear whether they retained their original characteristics.
+For positive, negative, and neutral MI we adopted the Velten statements that Robinson et al. recommended.
+Unlike the other statements, Velten’s neutral statements are not self-related, so we also used neutral statements from the study by Marcusson-Clavertz et al. (2019) and added sentences we created for additional neutral conditions.
+Prior to the MIP experiment, in Experiment 1 we confirmed the subjective ratings of the translated text by participants whose mother tongue was Japanese.

 Method